 In the case of additional capacity required to meet general load growth on the LDNO’s network then the Reinforcement costs will be borne by us.
 The LDNO will be required to provide justification in such circumstances.

-1.32 The table below illustrates the application of the one voltage rule in relation to Reinforcement.
+1.34The table below illustrates the application of the one voltage rule in relation to Reinforcement.
 You will be required to contribute towards the cost of any Reinforcement provided at one voltage level above the POC, up to and including the cost of circuit breakers provided at that voltage.

 England & Wales